MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-C-Food-Stamp-Food-Distribution-Program/part-277-Payments-Certain-Administrative-Costs-State-Agencies/section-277.13.md

 (5) Proper sales procedures shall be implemented to keep the property in good condition.

-(e) *Expendable personal property* - (1) *Title.* Title to expendable personal property, whose acquisition cost was borne in whole or in part by FNS, shall vest in the State agency.
+(e) *Expendable personal property*—(1) *Title.* Title to expendable personal property, whose acquisition cost was borne in whole or in part by FNS, shall vest in the State agency.

 (2) *Use.* The State agency shall use the property in the program as long as there is a need for such property to accomplish the purpose of the program.